demisto/content/CONTRIBUTING.md

 ## How to contribute
 Please read the following guidelines.
 Following these guidelines will maximize the chances for a fast, easy and effective review process for everyone involved.
 If something is not clear, please don't hesitate to reach out to us via GitHub, [Slack](http://go.demisto.com/join-our-slack-community), or [email](mailto:info@demisto.com).

-* Setup a development environment by following the [Getting Started Guide](docs/getting_started).
+* Setup a development environment by following the [Dev Setup Guide](https://demisto.pan.dev/docs/dev-setup).
-* Use the [Package Directory Structure](docs/package_directory_structure) for all Python code.
+* Use the [Package Directory Structure](https://demisto.pan.dev/docs/package-dir) for all Python code.
 If working on existing code, beyond trivial changes, we require converting to this structure as it allows running linting, unit tests and provides a clearer review process.
-* Make sure to read and follow [code conventions](docs/code_conventions).
+* Make sure to read and follow [code conventions](https://demisto.pan.dev/docs/code-conventions).
-* Run and verify that the various linters we support pass as detailed [here](docs/linting).
+* Run and verify that the various linters we support pass as detailed [here](https://demisto.pan.dev/docs/linting).
-* For Scripts/Integrations written in Python, make sure to create unit tests as documented [here](docs/tests/unit-testing)
+* For Scripts/Integrations written in Python, make sure to create unit tests as documented [here](https://demisto.pan.dev/docs/unit-testing)
-* Create a test playbook as documented [here](docs/tests). **Note**: for simple Scripts that have unit tests, a test playbook is optional.
+* Create a test playbook as documented [here](https://demisto.pan.dev/docs/testing). **Note**: for simple Scripts that have unit tests, a test playbook is optional.
 * Validate that our validation hooks pass.
-If you used `.hooks/bootstrap` as documented in [Getting Started](docs/getting_started) the validation hook will run automatically upon commit.
+If you used `.hooks/bootstrap` as documented in the [Dev Setup Guide](https://demisto.pan.dev/docs/dev-setup) the validation hook will run automatically upon commit.
 You can also run the validation hooks manually by running `.hooks/pre-commit`.
-* Document your integration as detailed [here](docs/integration_documentation).
+* Document your integration as detailed [here](https://demisto.pan.dev/docs/integration-docs).
-* Document your changes in the relevant changelog file as detailed [here](docs/release_notes).
+* Document your changes in the relevant changelog file as detailed [here](https://demisto.pan.dev/docs/changelog).

 You should now be ready to create a pull request.